-- Helps to determine if the company (generally having high tangible assets) is overvalued or undervalued by comparing value of net tangible asset per share to current share price of the company.
+- Helps to determine if a company possessing primarily tangible assets is overvalued or undervalued.
+This is done by comparing values of net tangible assets per share to current share price of the company.

-- Helps companies to access the capital requirements for replacement or maintenance of existing tangible assets and investment for future growth.
+- Assists companies with accessing capital requirements for replacement or maintenance of existing tangible assets, and with investing for future growth.

 Commonly used methods for Tangible Assets Valuation:

-- Appraisal Method: Appraiser determines the fair market value of the assets by considering the current condition of the asset including wear and tear, expected life and degree of obsolescence.
+- Appraisal Method: An appraiser determines the fair market value of assets by considering their current condition, including wear and tear, expected lifespan, and degree of obsolescence.

-- Replacement/Reproduction Cost: Replacement cost states the cost which is incurred to create or acquire the same asset with the same functions as the one it’s intended to replace in line with updated materials and standards.
-The reproduction cost states the cost which is incurred to create an exact replica of the asset with the same utility, i.e. even with obsolete materials and standard.
+- Replacement/Reproduction Cost: The replacement cost identifies the potential cost of purchasing an asset with the same functions as the one it’s intended to replace in line with updated materials and standards.
+The reproduction cost states the cost which might be incurred in order to create an exact replica of an asset, even with obsolete materials and standard.

-- Liquidation/Salvage Value: Assessor determines the fair value of an asset when the company gets liquidated or if the asset is no more usable.
+- Liquidation/Salvage Value: An assessor determines the fair value of an asset when the company gets liquidated or if the asset is no more usable.

 How can we support you?